Mexican Taco Pasta

 Instructions

-• Return the pasta shells to the pot it was cooked in, place the pot on the stove over medium heat, add in the meat sauce, and stir it well.
+• Combine the cooked pasta and the beef.
+Reserve 2 cups of the pasta water and then drain the pasta.
+Return the pasta shells to the pot it was cooked in, place the pot on the stove over medium heat, add in the meat sauce, and stir it well.

-• Add the shredded cheddar cheese, shredded pepper jack cheese, and 1 cup of reserved pasta water; stir until the cheese has melted.
+• Add the cheese.
+Add the shredded cheddar cheese, shredded pepper jack cheese, and 1 cup of reserved pasta water; stir until the cheese has melted.
 If the sauce is still too thick, add more pasta water and stir to combine.
 Repeat until the desired consistency is reached.

-• Taste for salt and pepper and adjust if needed.
+• Finish and serve.
+Taste the taco pasta for salt and pepper and adjust if needed.
 Serve warm.

 Notes